gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 What is the full classification of topological phases?
 Can non-Abelian anyons be realized in the laboratory?
 Is topological quantum computation feasible?
-What role does topology play in strongly correlated systems — in high-temperature superconductors, in heavy fermion materials, in frustrated magnets?
+What role does topology play in strongly correlated systems, in high-temperature superconductors, in heavy fermion materials, in frustrated magnets?

-We are at the beginning of the topological era in condensed matter physics — not at its end.
+We are at the beginning of the topological era in condensed matter physics, not at its end.

 The von Klitzing measurement of 1980